 Playing a large role in the production of Nitric Oxide (NO), Arginine has been labeled as a big Growth Hormone (GH) releaser and utilized by athletes and bodybuilders around the world.
-Along with GH production, Arginine is suggested for its capacity to stimulate protein synthesis, promote the endogenous production of creatine, support insulin sensitivity via attenuation of blood glucose, as well as its assistance during the removal of nitrogenous waste in the urea cycle.* It has even been suggested to help support general health.*
+Along with GH production, Arginine is well renowned for its capacity to stimulate protein synthesis, sustain the endogenous production of creatine, support insulin sensitivity via attenuation of blood glucose, as well as its assistance during the removal of nitrogenous waste in the urea cycle.*

-The benefits of Agmatine include promoting muscle pumps, nutrient transport, nutrient partitioning (greater number of calories shunted towards muscle tissue and less stored in fat cells), increased blood flow, and supporting the production of luteinizing hormone and growth hormone.* Agmatine appears to boost muscle pumps in various ways:
+The benefits of Agmatine include enhanced muscle pumps, more effective nutrient transport, improved nutrient partitioning (greater number of calories shunted towards muscle tissue and less stored in fat cells), increased blood flow, and greater production of luteinizing hormone and growth hormone.* Agmatine appears to boost muscle pumps in various ways:

-- Agmatine appears to increase NO production by playing a competitive inhibitor role of the enzyme nitric oxide synthase.
-The nutrient partitioning effects of Agmatine may be due to its potential ability to support the insulin response to carbohydrates, as well as the increased blood flow to the muscle seen with increased nitric oxide production.* Agmatine may play a potential role in the hypothalamic control of luteinizing hormone (LH) and GH release, thusly supporting healthy levels of both hormones.*
+Agmatine appears to increase NO production by playing a competitive inhibitor role of the enzyme nitric oxide synthase.
+The nutrient partitioning effects of Agmatine may be due to its potential ability to increase the insulin response to carbohydrates, as well as the increased blood flow to the muscle seen with increased nitric oxide production.
+Agmatine may play a potential role in the hypothalamic control of luteinizing hormone (LH) and GH release, thusly leading to increased levels of both hormones.*

 Agmatine as an Ergogenic Aid